What happens when you type a URL into your browser?

 Did you find this article valuable?

-Support Ashwin B by becoming a sponsor.
+Support ahn1305's Technical Blog by becoming a sponsor.
 Any amount is appreciated!